Boniface N'Dong: National team career

 N'dong helped the Senegal national team get the silver medal at the FIBA Africa Championship 2005 in Algeria, a competition he won the MVP award.

 Coaching career

 From 2015 until 2019, N'Dong was an assistant coach for Unicaja Málaga.
-In the fall of 2020, N'Dong took over as the head coach of the Senegal national basketball team during the qualifiers for AfroBasket 2021.
+In autumn 2020, N'Dong took over as the head coach of the Senegal national basketball team during the qualifiers for AfroBasket 2021.